willchapman/willchapman/README.md

   - Production reliability, incident response, and root cause analysis

   ### 📌 Selected Public Repositories
   - `linkster-n4` - Niagara N4 utility for automating many-to-many links.
-This is no longer supported by me.
+This is no longer maintained by me.
   - `linkster-ax` - Niagara AX link automation utility.
-This is no longer supported by me.
+This is no longer maintained by me.
   - `docker-health-check` - lightweight service for container health checks.
+This was a POC that is no longer maintained.

   ### 🔒 Note
   Most recent client and production work is delivered in private repositories.